denyncrawford/deno-livereload/examples/stand_alone/README.md

 1. Clone this repo
 2. Run the demo: `deno run -A --unstable watcher.ts`
+3. Open the html file
-3. Make some changes at the files in the root folder
+4. Make some changes at the files in the root folder